nu11ptr/flexstr/README.md

 ## Features

-* Just a simple enum
+* Simple: just an enum
 * Borrowed, inlined, reference counted, and boxed strings in a singe type
 * O(1) clone
     * NOTE: first `clone` when variant is `Boxed` is O(n)
 * Lazy on import (no unexpected allocations)
+* No dependencies
 * Optional `no_std`
 * Optional `safe` feature that forbids any `unsafe` usage
     * NOTE: This does induce a performance penalty